paulse1/Stats-Project-3rd-Semester/README.md

 ### output

-Includes /figures for static plots and /gif for animated plots
+Includes /figures for static plots and /gif for animated plots.

 ### Other files